-Dedicated to our memory of Christopher Finnes and Nicholas D’Amora who inspired so many in his short but extraordinary life
+Dedicated to our memory of Christopher Finnes and Nicholas D’Amora who inspired so many in their short but extraordinary lives

 Empowering Voices: A Community-Directed Panel Discussion on Epilepsy in Autism

 As an organization committed to serving individuals with autism, we understand the unique challenges and uncertainties that come with a diagnosis of epilepsy.